cs573-24s/reflections/week6.md

 **Observations:**
 - I got steered towards planning tool for total solar eclipse event of 2024 based on my news feed this morning.
-There are several static visuals available but not many that will allow you to plan for a trip based on the geographical location.
-Eclipsewise's website allwos for an interactive google map with regional visibility of the solar eclipse path.
-The map allows to zoom, scroll, plot points to get coordinates of your point of interest with respect to the eclipse informatio.
-The map uses web mercator projection.
+Eclipsewise's website provides an excellent visualization tool for the Total Solar Eclipse of April 8th, 2024.
+Their interactive Google map offers functionality for trip planning, allowing users to zoom, scroll, and click on any location to generate precise eclipse predictions.

+Features:
+    Regional Path: The map clearly visualizes the path of totality (umbra) and areas of partial visibility (penumbra).
+    Reference Map: A small global map gives context to the overall eclipse visibility.
+    Eclipse Circumstances: Provides eclipse details specific to your chosen location.
+    Sunrise/Sunset Data: Shows where the eclipse occurs at sunrise/sunset, aiding in viewing decisions.
+    Weather Emphasis: Stresses the importance of clear skies for optimal viewing.
+    User-Friendly Interface: The map is intuitive, making it easy for users of all levels to navigate.
+    Key Information: Eclipse duration and points of special interest are clearly marked.
+    Customization: The ability to plot points and get coordinates enhances trip planning.

 **References:**